 Under File type, select Google Sheets

-Under Multiline, enable Have vendors as rows
+Under Multiline, select Have vendors as rows

 Product ID | Vendor name | Vendor price |